ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 #### Full Reindex

-You can reindex all the `Flex::Configuration.flex_models`
+You can reindex all the `Flex::Configuration.flex_models`:

 {% highlight ruby %}
 # if you don't configure any block the method will use a default on_each_change block